 But Australian music is so much more than that.
 And it’s time I braved diving into the depths of other music regions Down Under.
 Luckily, a unique opportunity presented itself when I came across 4000 records, a Brisbane-based indie record label.

 PART 58 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 In this post, I wrote about the importance of the independent music scene in Oz.
 The sheer talent of the local indie artists and the creative energy behind their indie labels and distributors are significant factors in strengthening Australian music as a whole.
 The related AIR awards that took place at the beginning of October 2020 were also testament to that.